 The Spanish edition has many familiar words.
 The first sentence is repeated on each page, with one word change.
 The second sentence on each page is different.
 The foods and concept should be familiar to most children.
-Exclamation points are used on page 12 at both the beginning and end of the last sentence.
-The marks appear upside down at the beginning of the sentence and right side up at the end.
+Exclamation points are used on page 12 at both the beginning of the sentence and right side up at the end.

 The book language used may differ from children's oral language.
 Comparing any differences will help children read and understand the story.
 Also help children understand that we often speak differently than we write, and that both ways of using language are important.
+If children have difficulty with concepts or words in the story, see the article "Guided Reading with Emergent Readers" for suggestions.